Terceiro Comando Puro: Peixão

+Álvaro Malaquias Santa Rosa, better known by the alias “Peixão” (born 14 March 1986 in Rio de Janeiro), is a Brazilian criminal affiliated with Terceiro Comando Puro.
+He operates as the leader of the organization in the favelas of the Complexo de Israel (Vigário Geral, Cidade Alta, and Parada de Lucas) in the city of Rio de Janeiro.
+Peixão became notable for imposing a form of Evangelical fundamentalism, described by researchers and the media as 'Narco-Pentecostalism', in the areas under his control.
+This has resulted in the widespread persecution and expulsion of practitioners of Afro-Brazilian religions from those communities.
+There have also been reports that the trafficker has prohibited Catholic worship, although this does not appear to have occurred systematically.

-Usage of Evangelical Christian aesthetics
+Usage of Evangelical and Israeli aesthetics

 Terceiro Comando Puro has adopted, at least nominally, the same Pentecostal-Charismatic Christianity that has been growing among residents of the Brazilian favelas, including the idea that the existence of the State of Israel will help bring about the Second Coming of Jesus.
 Terceiro Comando Puro gave the name of "Complexo de Israel" (Israel Complex) to the group of five favelas in northern Rio de Janeiro that it controls, and drug packages marked with the Star of David have been confiscated from the gang by Brazilian police.
-In the regions controlled by the drug trafficker Álvaro Malaquias Santa Rosa, aka Peixão, Israeli flags were raised and Stars of David were displayed on the walls in several locations.
-Additionally, the gang has persecuted adherents of the Afro-Brazilian religions and Catholics.
+In the regions controlled by drug trafficker Álvaro Malaquias Santa Rosa, aka Peixão, Israeli flags were raised and Stars of David were displayed on the walls in several locations.
+Additionally, the gang has been reported to persecute adherents of Afro-Brazilian religions, Spiritism and Catholics.

 This tendency of intertwining between drug trafficking factions and neo-pentecostalism has been dubbed by journalists and researchers as "Narco-Pentecostalism".